Skip to content

 php

-use Sugoi\Http\Origami;
+use Sugoi\Origami\Origami;

-return Origami::render('pages/hello', [
+return Origami::render('admin/user-details', [

 'subject' => 'Jane Doe',